What is a miscarriage?

 - Place green or red cabbage leaves in the refrigerator.

-- Rinse the leaves with cold water and pat dry if desired.
+- Rinse the leaves with cold water and pat dry.

 - Place cold leaf in your bra on your breast.